This page will be updated as more faculty members are confirmed

 He is also critiquing attendee submissions as an add-on element.
-The genres he is critiquing include science fiction & fantasy novels for both adults and young adults.
+The genres he is critiquing include science fiction & fantasy novels for adults, thriller, mystery, suspense, and paranormal.

 Her essays, stories, and poems have appeared in publications such as The Gettysburg Review, ZYZZYVA, Calyx, Willow Springs, Raven Chronicles, and Yes!
 Magazine.
 She lives and teaches writing in Seattle.

 At the workshop, she will be teaching “How to Write and Sell Your Memoir.”